mitsuba-renderer/drjit/docs/reference.rst

       Dr.Jit provides two main ways of compiling function calls targeting *instance arrays*.

-      1. **Symbolic mode** (the default): Dr.Jit captures callables by invoking them with *symbolic* (abstract) arguments.
-By doing so, it can capture a transcript of each callable and then turn it into a function in the generated kernel.
+      1. **Symbolic mode** (the default): Dr.Jit invokes each callable with *symbolic* (abstract) arguments.
+It does this to capture a transcript of the computation that it can turn into a function in the generated kernel.
 Symbolic mode preserves the control flow structure of the original program by replicating it within Dr.Jit's intermediate representation.

-         The main advantage of recorded mode is:

-         * It is very efficient in terms of device memory storage and bandwidth, since function call arguments and return values can be exchanged through fast CPU/GPU registers.

-         Its main downsides are:

-         * Symbolic arrays cannot be evaluated.
-Any attempt to reveal their contents (e.g., via the built-in Python ``print()``) is doomed to fail since there is simply nothing there (yet).

-           One small exception worthy of note is the special symbolic :py:func:`drjit.print()` operation, which is able to print symbolic arrays in a delayed fashion.
-However, all other types of operations that require variable evaluation will raise an exception.

-           This limitation may be inconvenient especially when debugging code, in which case evaluated mode is preferable.

-         * Thread divergence: neighboring SIMD lanes may target different callables, which can have a negative impact on efficiency.

-         * A kernel with many callables can become quite large and costly to compile.

       2. **Evaluated mode**: Dr.Jit evaluates all inputs and groups them by instance ID.
 Following this, it launches a a kernel *per instance* to process the rearranged inputs and assemble the function return value.

-         The main advantages of evaluated mode are:

-         * *It is easier to debug*: evaluating and processing intermediate results (e.g. via Python's ``print`` statement or more advanced plotting tools) is legal.
-You may also use a debugger to step through the program.

-         * Kernels are smaller and avoid thread divergence, since Dr.Jit reorders computation by callable.

-         Its main downsides is:

-         * Each callable essentially turns its own kernel that reads its input and writes outputs via device memory.
-The required memory bandwidth and storage often make evaluated mode impractical.
+      A separate section about :ref:`symbolic and evaluated modes <sym-eval>` discusses these two options in detail.

-      Note that the behavior of the functions :py:func:`drjit.switch` and :py:func:`drjit.dispatch` is also controlled by this flag.
+      Besides calls to instance arrays, this flag also controls the behavior of the functions :py:func:`drjit.switch` and :py:func:`drjit.dispatch`.

+      Symbolic calls are *enabled* by default.

    .. autoattribute:: OptimizeCalls
       :annotation: